-In January at the Consumer Electronics Show (CES), , and introduced the , or 10G™, to consumers in the United States and across the globe in the coming years.
+In January at the Consumer Electronics Show (CES), NCTA – The Internet & Television Association, CableLabs and Cable Europe introduced the cable’s vision for delivering 10 gigabit networks, or 10G™, to consumers in the United States and across the globe in the coming years.
 10G will bring groundbreaking broadband speeds, allowing for seamless support of a wide variety of digital services and applications.
 Those include, but aren’t limited to, smart cities, healthcare, education, gaming, video streaming and virtual and augmented reality.
 Additionally, the 10G platform promises improved security, reliability and increased capacity to meet consumers’ needs for the future.

 Eagle Unleashed New Opportunities in Rural America

-NCTA produced three videos profiling the town and people who operate local businesses. – a rural provider in Kansas, Missouri, Nebraska and Colorado – partnered with the small rural town St. Francis, Kansas, to invest in the community and deploy a fiber network offering internet speeds up to 1 gigabit.
+Eagle Communications – a rural provider in Kansas, Missouri, Nebraska and Colorado – partnered with the small rural town St. Francis, Kansas, to invest in the community and deploy a fiber network offering internet speeds up to 1 gigabit.
 After being rejected for grant money by the USDA, Eagle invested its own money into the town that is home to approximately 1,300 people.
-Now, as 11 new businesses have opened and nine new commercial ventures have sprung up.
+Now, St. Francis is thriving as 11 new businesses have opened and nine new commercial ventures have sprung up.
 Eagle's gigabit internet service has also enticed young professionals to work in the rural area and try out new opportunities.
-To highlight this important project in St. Francis,
+To highlight this important project in St. Francis, NCTA produced three videos profiling the town and people who operate local businesses.

 Cable's Diversity Efforts Exceed National Benchmarks in Several Areas

-A few of the highlights include: in September, and – the industry's associations representing women and people of color – that measures diversity demographics within the workforce.
+During the industry’s Diversity Week in September, WICT and NAMIC – the industry's associations representing women and people of color – released their biennial study that measures diversity demographics within the workforce.
 The 2019 AIM/PAR Workforce Survey results demonstrated steady strides in key areas, including the percentage of people of color in the industry as well as higher rates of women rising to executive and senior-level positions.
 While work remains to be done, particularly in retaining women and people of color, as well as in the promotion rates for people of color, the overall data is encouraging.